7 AI Tools of 2025 That Make Work Easier!

 Image Credit: Perplexity AI

 Grammarly is a writing assistant that checks your spelling, grammar, and style.
 It works in any app (browser, word processor, email) to highlight mistakes and suggest fixes.
-As its site says, even the free plan helps you “write without mistakes” and see your writing tone.
-In simple words, Grammarly is like a helpful editor for all your writing.
-You can use the basic version at no cost – it catches typos and simple errors for free.
-It provides recommendations to enhance the clarity of your writing.
-This is great for students writing essays, professionals writing reports, or anyone writing emails.
+As its site says, even its free plan helps you “write without mistakes” and see your writing tone.
+Simply put, Grammarly is like a helpful editor for all your writing.
+You can use the basic version at no cost—it catches typos and small mistakes for free.
+It’s great for students writing essays, professionals writing reports, or anyone writing emails.

 • What it does: Checks grammar, spelling, and style.

-• Why it’s useful: Makes your writing clear and correct.
+• Why it is useful: Makes your writing clear and accurate.

 Grammarly

 Notion is a workspace app that helps you take notes, plan projects, and stay organized.
 You can create pages for your ideas, to-do lists, meeting notes, and more.
-Notion’s base version is free for individuals.
-It also has an AI assistant (Notion AI) that can answer questions from your notes or help write text.
-For example, Notion AI can “generate answers and point you to the sources” in your own notebooks.
-Think of it as a notebook that can talk – you can ask it, “What are my upcoming tasks?” and it retrieves the response from your notes.
+It also has an AI assistant (Notion AI) that can answer questions from your notes or help you write text.
+For example, Notion AI can “create answers and provide sources” from your own notes.
+Think of it as a notebook that can talk—you can ask it, “What are my upcoming tasks?” and it will pull the answer from your notes.
 The free plan lets you use Notion for unlimited pages and blocks.
-(The AI-powered features cost extra, but the free version itself is a powerful organizer.)
+(The AI-powered features cost extra, but the free version is a powerful organizer in its own right.)

-• What it does: Keeps track of notes, docs, and tasks in one place.
+• What it does: Keeps notes, docs, and tasks in one place.

-• Why it’s useful: Organizes your ideas; AI can summarize and answer questions about your notes.
+• Why it’s useful: Organizes your ideas; AI can answer questions about your notes and summarize them.

-• Free plan: Yes – Notion’s standard plan is free, with AI features available as an optional upgrade.
+• Free plan: Yes; Notion ‘s standard plan is free; AI features are available as an optional upgrade.

 Image Credit: Notion